-Domestic abuse - how can I help a friend or colleague?
+Domestic abuse - How you can help a friend or colleague

 Unless the person you are trying to help has been very open about their experiences, it may be difficult to acknowledge the problem directly.
 You may have noticed a change in behaviour or become suspicious of injuries received.

 Try to discuss your concerns tactfully, but you should not force them to confide in you.
 If they do, there are several basic steps that you can take to try and assist.

 - Be understanding

 - Explain that there are many people in the same circumstances as them.

 - Acknowledge it takes strength to trust someone to talk about it.

 - Allow time to talk.

 - Explain no-one deserves to be threatened or beaten.

 - Be a good listener and encourage them to express their anger and hurt.